+Oliver Miles, Middle East expert from the UK, doubts that Americans can control what Egyptian officials are going to do next.
+He also believes that Egypt has the chance to build a democracy.
 “I do believe it can work but it can not be made to work overnight.
 It is more than a question of just having one election.
 You need to have more components for the democracy to work decently: educated class, media, and several societies, of sorts.
 Egypt has quite a few of those components.
 Egypt is much better equipped to become a democracy than any other country in the region”

 More expert opinion at RT.com